If your vehicle has been stolen tell the police and your insurance company straight away; you can also apply for a vehicle tax refund.

 - registration number

-You’ll get a crime reference number - you’ll need this when you tell your insurance company and to claim a tax disc refund.
+You’ll get a crime reference number - you’ll need this when you tell your insurance company or to claim a back your vehicle tax.

 The police will tell DVLA about the theft and if the vehicle is found.

 Your insurance company will tell you how to make an insurance claim.

 Tell DVLA if your insurance company pays out

 If your insurance company pay out a claim for your stolen vehicle, complete the ‘notification of sale or transfer’ V5C/3 section of your V5C registration certificate and send it to DVLA.
 Include a letter saying when the payment was accepted and details of the insurance company.

 Give the remaining part of the V5C to the insurance company.